-Those free shampoo samples and hotel leftovers can really pile up!
-Here are 10 uses for shampoo to help you work through your surplus.
+While they can be addicting to take home with you after a trip, those free shampoo samples and hotel leftovers can really pile up.
+Here are many uses for shampoo to help you work through your surplus.

 01 of 10

 Shampoo makes an excellent liquid hand soap, and it's loads cheaper than any soap refill that you can buy.
 Just fill your soap dispenser about a third of the way with shampoo; fill the rest of the space with water, and give the dispenser a good shake to combine everything.